What is User Acceptance Testing?

 UAT in Practice

 Enterprise software companies like SAP and Oracle formalize UAT as a contractual milestone.
 Customers sign off on UAT before the implementation is considered complete.
-This process ensures that the delivered product matches the agreed requirements.
+This process ensures that the delivered product meets the agreed requirements.

 At Atlassian, internal employees participate in "dogfooding" programs that function as extended UAT.
 Teams use pre-release versions of their own products for daily work, catching issues that external testers would eventually find.